aswathkb96/cicd-jenkins-docker-helm-kubernetes/README.md

         }
 ```
 3. We will build our docker Image and tag it with the $BUILD_NUMBER
+We will store the docker build in a variable dockerImage, to allow easy tagging with the build number before pushing to the repository.

 ```
         stage('Build Docker Image') {